henryhale/reliner/README.md

 <h1 align="center">reliner</h1>

-A basic and customizable implementation of a REPL system based on NodeJS readline interface to power simple command line applications in javascript.
+A basic and customizable implementation of a REPL system based on [NodeJS Readline Interface](https://nodejs.dev/en/api/v19/readline/) to power simple command line applications in javascript.

 > **NB:** _Dependencies free_, only utilizes inbuilt functions of the NodeJs runtime features; `node:process` and `node:console`.